 Explore Embedded, the Indian manufacturer located in Bangalore, is launching a new range of development bords based on ESP32, the Hornbill ESP32 Dev and Minima.
-Explore Embedded offers this new development card based on the Espressif ESP-WROOM-32 module in the form of a participatory fundraising campaign on the Crowd Supply platform.
-There are already a lot of development cards but the Hornbill boards come up with very good arguments against the competition.
+Explore Embedded offers this new development board based on the Espressif ESP-WROOM-32 module in the form of a participatory fundraising campaign on the Crowd Supply platform.
+There are already a lot of development boards but the Hornbill boards come up with very good arguments against the competition.

 Hornbill ESP32 Dev